Hispanic Heroes of History: 5 Unsung Hombres

 5. Héctor P. García

 Dr. Héctor Perez García was a surgeon, physician, World War II veteran, and civil rights activist.
 He was once described as "a man who in the space of one week delivers 20 babies, 20 speeches, and 20,000 votes."
 During World War II, Dr. Garcia served voluntarily in the US Army to provide free or low-cost medical aid to those who couldn’t afford it otherwise, becoming known as the "doctor to the barrios."
-In March 1948, Dr. Garica founded the American GI Forum of Texas, Inc. in Corpus Christi, Texas, to fight for inclusion of Hispanic Americans.
+In March 1948, Dr. Garica founded the American GI Forum of Texas, Inc. in Corpus Christi, Texas, to fight for the inclusion of Hispanic Americans.
 The Forum organized veterans to fight for educational equity and medical benefits.

 In 1984, Dr. García was awarded the Presidential Medal of Freedom, making him the first Mexican American to receive the highest award an American civilian can obtain.
-He passed away in 1996, and since his passing, many schools, libraries, and government buildings throughout the state of Texas and country have been named after him to honor his legacy.
-A statue of Dr. García on the Texas A&M University - Corpus Christi campus is adorned with his (and the American GI Forum) motto: "Education is our Freedom, and Freedom Should be Everybody's Business."
+He passed away in 1996, and since his passing, many schools, libraries, and government buildings throughout the state of Texas and the country have been named after him to honor his legacy.
+A statue of Dr. García on the Texas A&M University–Corpus Christi campus is adorned with his (and the American GI Forum) motto: "Education is our Freedom, and Freedom Should be Everybody's Business."

 Related: 5 Questions to Evaluate Multicultural Commitment on Campus